mariahnorell/website/content/courses/hr_analytics/python/getting-started.md

 ## Choosing an IDE

 You can write Python code in numerous IDEs (integrated development environments).
 The Python language stays the same regardless of the IDE you choose to use, but each IDE may look different or have different features.
-Think of it this way: your Gmail or Outlook account is still functions as an e-mail account, but can be accessed through many different browsers like Chrome, Firefox, or Safari that have their own characteristics.
+Think of it this way: your Gmail or Outlook account still functions as an e-mail account, but can be accessed through many different browsers like Chrome, Firefox, or Safari that have their own characteristics.

 Examples of IDEs include:
 - [Virtual Studio Code](https://code.visualstudio.com/)